mchalapuk/hyper-text-slider/doc/custom-themes.md

 Themes which are built-in into hermes ([`hermes-theme--white`][theme-white], [`hermes-theme--black`][theme-black]) are very basic.
 They define background color and contrast color for foreground elements, nothing more.
-They are very useful when hacking a slider prototype, but production sliders shoould use other themes which define typography information.
+They are very useful when hacking a slider prototype, but production sliders should use other themes which define more color variants, styling for controls and typography information.

+[theme-white]: class-names.md#hermes-theme--white
+[theme-black]: class-names.md#hermes-theme--black

 ## Defining a Theme